Tech-Bandit/wsl2-gui-rdp/README.md

--Install WSL -
+- Install WSL -
 wsl --install
 ______________
 This command will enable the required optional components, download the latest Linux kernel, set WSL 2 as your default, and install a Linux distribution for you (Ubuntu by default)

--Configure WSL-
+- Configure WSL-
 sudo apt update && sudo apt upgrade
 ______________
 This checks the version (Run this in Powershell) wsl -l -v

--Ubuntu GUI-
+- Ubuntu GUI-
 sudo apt install -y xrdp
 sudo apt install -y xfce4
 sudo apt install -y xfce4-goodies